wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. automethod:: as_page_object

-        This method retrieves this revision as an instance of its :class:`~wagtail.core.models.Page` subclass.
+        This method retrieves this revision as an instance of its :class:`~wagtail.models.Page` subclass.

     .. automethod:: approve_moderation